-3. This action has been filed by Plaintiff to combat e-commerce store operators who trade upon Plaintiff's reputation and goodwill by making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use the same unauthorized and unlicensed products, namely digital watches that infringe the Casio and G-Shock Trademarks identified in Group Exhibit 1 (the "CASIO Trademarks" or "Trademarks") and one or more of the U.S. Design Patents identified in Group Exhibit 2 (the "Patented Designs" or "Designs") (collectively, the "Infringing Products").
+3. This action has been filed by Plaintiff to combat e-commerce store operators who trade upon Plaintiff's reputation and goodwill by making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use the same unauthorized and unlicensed products, namely digital watches that infringe the CASIO Trademarks identified in Group Exhibit 1 (the "CASIO Trademarks") and one or more of the U.S. Design Patents identified in Group Exhibit 2 (the "Patented Designs") (collectively, the "Infringing Products").